skryo1/rbx-leaderboard/README.md

 # LeaderboardClass
+[outdated, will publish new one when i can]
-Simple oop based class for setting up leaderboards, server and globally
+Simple oop based class for setting up leaderboards, server and globally.